 - The Hard Way (free, but you pay with your time)

 But… chances are that these guys will charge you more than your budget will allow so you may be left with finding these influencers on your own.

-- Using your smartphone or tablet, search one of your main hashtags inside of Instagram.
+- Using your smartphone or tablet, search for one of your main hashtags on Instagram.